stellar9575/github-user-data-amalgamator/README.md

   * spring-boot-starter-json (Jackson for record deserialization)

 You can inspect the exact versions in `build.gradle`.

+## Rationale
+This project uses industry standard libraries and dependencies.
+I choose to incorporate a caching mechanism to improve speed and reliability (in case github goes down), while also leaving the option to disable caching behavior.
+The choice of a LRU cache was for simplicity, but a LFU cache may yield better results with more time to code.
+I added the option to add an access token for increased rate calling to github.
+My choice of using gradle to build and run the project aligns with widespread use, though an option to use maven could be added.
+Full integrated tests and git flow build pipelines would be the next steps to building a more mature, production ready result.

 ## Installation
 Clone the repository:
 ```